yusfklncc/Hackintosh-for-All-Computers/README.md

 ### Set the EFI Folder

-- When you plug-in USB back, you can see EFI partition in "My Computer"
+- When you plug back in the USB, you can see EFI partition in "My Computer"
 - Open EFI partition.
 - Copy your EFI folder to EFI partititon.
   - If you don't have EFI.
 You can use my global EFI.